 The Consistency Signal

 Remote presence is built through frequency and reliability.
 The executives who build genuine digital authority publish regularly, even when individual pieces aren't perfect.
 In a world where buyers never encounter you spontaneously, the only way to stay top of mind is to show up in their feed with enough regularity that your name becomes associated with a specific kind of insight.
-Phantom IQ's client data shows this produces 3x more inbound opportunities within 12 months for executives who commit to systematic publishing versus those who publish sporadically.
+Executives who commit to systematic publishing tend to generate meaningfully more inbound opportunity over time than those who publish sporadically.

 AI as the New Discovery Layer

-Remote-first executives face a new discovery challenge in 2026.
-As of February, ChatGPT serves 900 million weekly users and processes 2.5 billion prompts per day (TechCrunch, February 2026).
+Remote-first executives face a new discovery challenge.
+OpenAI's products now serve roughly 900 million weekly users and handle billions of prompts per day.
 When buyers in your market ask AI systems who the leading thinkers on your category's problems are, the answers draw on published records.
-According to 6sense research, 40% of B2B buyers now begin purchasing research with AI tools—meaning your first introduction to a significant portion of your market is happening through an AI response, not through a conference introduction or a referral call.
-Executives with rich, substantive published work show up in those responses.
-Those without one don't.
+Research from 6sense indicates that a significant share of B2B buyers now rely on AI tools to synthesize their needs and help shortlist and validate vendorsβmeaning much of your market may form an impression of you through an AI response rather than a conference introduction or a referral call.
+Executives with rich, substantive published work are far more likely to show up in those responses.
+Those without it generally don't.

-SparkToro's 2024 research adds context: 58.5% of U.S. searches now end without a click—the answer is delivered directly in the search interface.
+SparkToro's research adds context: roughly two-thirds of U.S. Google searches now end without a clickβthe answer is delivered directly in the search interface.
 The same zero-click dynamic is accelerating in AI.
 Your content needs to be good enough to be cited, not just indexed.
 That requires depth and specificity that only genuine thought leadership provides.

 Implementation Roadmap